vermaseren/form/README.md

 Information about copying and licencing of this software can be found in the file "[COPYING](COPYING)".

-More background information, the latest version and a collection of FORM programs can be found on the official FORM website: http://www.nikhef.nl/~form.
+More background information a collection of FORM programs a number of courses and an online version of the manual can be found on the official FORM website: http://www.nikhef.nl/~form.

 Bugs and remarks